petershin/liferay-learn/docs/commerce/latest/en/developer-guide/content.md

 ---
 # Content

-Learn how to customize the way products are displayed in your storefront or add new data sources to the product publisher widget.
+Learn how to customize the way products appear in your storefront or add new data sources to the product publisher widget.